 It is also worth noting that as well as employment law, the laws on health and safety at work are also devolved and, therefore, these differ from those in Great Britain.
-This has, of course, led to differences in the workplace and the return to the workplace during the COVID-19 pandemic.
-The enforcement agency in Northern Ireland is the Health and Safety Executive for Northern Ireland (HSENI), which is an executive non-departmental public body sponsored by the Department for the Economy (DfE).
+This led to differences in the workplace and the return to the workplace during the COVID-19 pandemic.
+The enforcement agency in Northern Ireland is the Health and Safety Executive for Northern Ireland (HSENI), which is an executive non-departmental public body sponsored by the Department for the Economy.
 The HSENI website has further information regarding the main legislation, codes of practice and guidance applicable in Northern Ireland.

 This factsheet for CIPD members provides an introductory overview of the key differences and important areas of employment law.
 It covers discrimination and promotion of equality, dispute resolution, tribunals and compromise agreements, TUPE, redundancy, working time and holidays, and data protection, as well as other areas.
 It provides a comparison of the principal Northern Ireland and Great Britain employment laws, and lists codes of practice that apply in Northern Ireland.